-The research a Market Penetrator does is often time-consuming enough that they cannot spend a great deal of time getting to know their candidates and clients personally.
+The research a Market Penetrator does is often consuming enough that they cannot spend a great deal of time getting to know their candidates and clients personally.
 This lack of in-depth personal attention can be somewhat detrimental in that the recruiter cannot understand the complexities of various personality types at work in making a good match possible.

-(ii) It generally results in a lower percentage of interviews vis a vis submissions than other methods; and
+(ii) It generally results in a lower percentage of interviews vis a vis submissions than other methods; and,

-Because a large portion of the Market Penetrator's work is exploratory, his or her candidates may often be introduced to employers that are not the most ideal fits for the candidates.
-Accordingly, while some recruiting methods are very likely to result in a high percentage of interviews, the Market Penetrator will likely get its candidates a lower percentage of interviews when compared to the number of submissions it makes. (iii) firms may become annoved because they are receiving "unsolicited" resumes.
+Because a large portion of the Market Penetrator's work is exploratory, their candidates may often be introduced to employers that are not the most ideal fits for the candidates.
+Accordingly, while some recruiting methods are very likely to result in a high percentage of interviews, the Market Penetrator will likely get its candidates a lower percentage of interviews when compared to the number of submissions it makes.

+(iv) firms may become annoyed because they are receiving "unsolicited" resumes.

 An unsolicited resume is one the firm does not request and does not come in response to a specific opening.
-If a recruiter sends too many unsolicited resumes to a firm, that firm will become annoyed and may request the recruiter does not send them any more candidates.
-If this occurs, future candidates may be discriminated against by virtue of being represented by that recruiter, even if the firm does have openings.
+If a recruiter sends too many unsolicited resumes to a given firm, the firm will become annoyed and may request the recruiter does not send them any more candidates.
+If this occurs, future candidates will be prejudiced by not having actual opportunities available to them when the firm does have openings.